-I believe that all children should have the right to the best possible education, and I was very interested to become involved in this improving local school, and bring whatever skills I can to the Governing Body.
-My career has been in finance as a fund manager for the last 30 years, and I currently work for Soros.
-I sit on the Learning and Development committee, and I am also a governor at The Skinners’ Kent Academy and a committee member of the charity, The October Club.
+I believe that all children have the right to the best possible education, and I was very interested to become involved in this improving local school, and bring whatever skills I can to the Governing Body.
+My career has been in finance as a fund manager for the last 35 years, and I currently work for Soros Fund Management.
+I chair The Learning & Development and Strategy committees, and I am also an associate governor of The Skinners’ Kent Academy Trust and a committee member and director of the charity, The October Club.

 I believe that schools should be at the heart of their communities and that education is key to unlocking children's potential.
 Being a local resident I joined the governing body in 2016 as I wanted to support Broadwater Down in achieving this ambition.
 I currently sit on the Resources Committee.
 Previously employed in various corporate and regeneration roles I currently work for a London Borough leading school development and school place planning.
 Outside of work I have previously been a member of the Interim Executive Board of a special school in SE London and a Director of a Community Credit Union.